 As the party that saw the first evidence of alien civilization leave Cydonia, they each had dreams of what their future would hold.
 All Nathan Gill wanted was to be left alone.
 Grigori Timoshenko wanted to build a defence force capable of deterring advanced aliens, Fiona Bolton wanted to make life fair for the independents, Sharon Galloway wanted to successfully manage the greatest engineering feat in human history, while Jonathon Munro wanted to be important.
 They should have taken more notice of the saying, be careful what you wish for: dreams rarely correspond to reality, and in this dystopian future, murder and sabotage make achieving dreams unusually difficult, while there is more to the alien hologram than meets the eye.
 The very worst aspects of a dysfunctional society together with the flaws in their characters ensured that nothing was to turn out as they dreamed.

 This is Book Two of a trilogy, "First Contact"

 Ending a dystopian-type novel has its problems.
 If you end on a cheerful note, it may spoil the nature of the rest, but if the ending is simply depressing, I fear the reader may not come back for other books on your list.
 I faced this problem in my novel Troubles.
-The backstory is that the world had done nothing…Continue
+The backstory is that the world had done nothing much about replacing oil, all economies had collapsed,…Continue